pjpeters13/athletic_sales_analysis/README.md

 Data Source: The data used for analysis was collected from the 2020 and 2021 Athletic Sales csv.
 Time Period: January – December 2020 and 2021.
-Data Format: The data is structured and stored in Pandas, and Juypiter notebooks.
+Data Format: The data is structured and stored in Pandas, and Jupyiter notebooks.

 Analysis